michaellperry/parallel-queues/README.md

 This will:
 - Start a RabbitMQ container
 - Build and start the Ordering, Billing, and Shipping service containers
+- Start Prometheus and Grafana containers for metrics collection and visualization

 ### 2. Manually Start the Shipping Service